nat-n/poethepoet/README.rst

     ]
     release.default_item_type = "script"

-  A failure (non-zero result) will result in the rest of the tasks in the sequence not being executed, unless the :toml:`ignore_fail` option is set on the task to :toml:`true` or :toml:`return_zero` like so:
+  A failure (non-zero result) will result in the rest of the tasks in the sequence not being executed, unless the :toml:`ignore_fail` option is set on the task to :toml:`true` or :toml:`"return_zero"` like so:

   .. code-block:: toml